 Personally, I would like to find more discernment resources exposing the ties between contemplative prayer, Eastern contemplative practices, New Age meditation, the Quaker Inner Light heresy, Christian universalism, etc. etc.

 I’m Googling “hearing God’s audible voice”.
-Other than the prophets in Bible times, I would say 99.99% of the people who hear what they think is God’s audible voice are either mentally ill, or the recipient of demonic manifestations.
+Other than the prophets in Bible times, I would say 99.99% of those today who claim to hear God’s audible, human voice on a regular basis are:

 Note that I say 99.99% (9,999 out of 10,000), not 100%.
 Like many Wesleyan Holiness people, I would consider myself a “soft cessationist”, not a continuationist or cessationist.
 I do believe people can hear God’s audible voice today – but it would be very rare, not the norm for all Christians as many are teaching nowadays.
 Here’s an article which matches my position, soft cessationism: http://worthen.wordpress.com/2006/01/13/cessationism-v-continuationism/